DendrouLab/panpipes/docs/install.md

 ## Option 3: python venv environment
-As an alternative to conda, you can use a python virtual environment.
+As an alternative to a conda environment, you can also install panpipes in a python virtual environment.
-Navigate to where you want to create your virtual environment and follow the steps below to create a pip virtual environment.
+Navigate to where you want to create your virtual environment and follow the steps below to create a `pip` virtual environment.

 ```bash
 # Create a panpipes/venv folder